 The raid also netted computer files and records of The National Organization for the Repeal of the Federal Reserve Act and the Internal Revenue Code (NORFED).

 "We have no money.
 We have no products," von NotHaus wrote.

-Von NotHaus, who previously ran the Hawaiian Mint in the 50th state and designed the Liberty Dollar program, is temporarily shut down from fulfilling orders for the "Liberty Dollars" or even writing to customers 8 since computer records were seized, too.
+Von NotHaus, who previously ran the Hawaiian Mint in the 50th state and designed the Liberty Dollar program, is temporarily shut down from fulfilling orders for his firm's Liberty Dollars or even writing to customers - since computer records were seized too.